OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 > “Over time, the brand names and open source tools will change, but the concepts are going to be rock solid for at least a decade.
 This book is a great waypoint marker set about 5-10 years in the future for most of us, but it’ll be one you’ll be excited to work towards.”

-[Check out Brent’s full review here](https://www.brentozar.com/archive/2017/11/book-review-database-reliability-engineering-campbell-majors/) (but please come back when you are finished):
+[Check out Brent’s full review here](https://www.brentozar.com/archive/2017/11/book-review-database-reliability-engineering-campbell-majors/) (but please come back when you are finished).

 That pretty much sums it up for “DRE”.
 Thanks, Brent, for saving me a little time!